 Other ways might be better

-The simplest explanation, of course, is that dividing data processing into steps is actually helpful.
+The simplest explanation, of course, is that dividing data processing into steps is sometimes helpful.

 Dividing complicated projects into separate components makes a lot of sense when different people are working on the different components, and it is sometimes especially important that people work on the different components in order to maintain privacy of data.
-For example, the data-cleaning step may also involve anonymization (maybe not explicitly), so it may be important that the people doing the analysis not have access to the original data.
+For example, the data-cleaning step may also include anonymization, so it may be important that the people doing the analysis not have access to the original data.